snehil20/python/README.md

 primenumber.py script is use for finding wether the number is a prime or not.
 This algorithm can be use for any natural number ranging  from 0 to infinity.

+parent.py script analyses the names of father and sons and tell us who is the father of whom.
+It can take any numer of data and give us multilple relations based on that.